digitalmarmalade/laravel-shop/README.md

 ## License

 Amsgames\laravel-shop is free software distributed under the terms of the MIT license.
-Any changes in this fork (ITwrx\laravel-shop) are Free Software released under the AGPL.